 - Coordinating resources and optimizing their allocation to the different RF functions in the SMRF system is a crucial aspect and thus requires special attention.
 This aspect was addressed in 2015 by the OB study RM4MRF (Resource Management for Multi-function RF Systems).

 - The Cat.
-B project SIMCLAIRS (2009-2013) Innovation Technology Partnership (ITP) was working on low Size, Weight, Power and Cost (SWAP-C) multifunction sensors but on the specific application to RPAS.
-New schemes to allow the participation of SMEs, Universities and Research Centres were established with Competing Programmes.
-They were managed and coordinated by the lead integrators and involved a wide participation of diverse actors.
+B project Innovation Technology Partnership (ITP) SIMCLAIRS (2009-2013) was working on low Size, Weight, Power and Cost (SWAP-C) multifunction sensors but on the specific application to RPAS.
+New schemes to allow the participation of SMEs, universities and research centers were established with competing programmes.
+They were managed and coordinated by the leading system integrators and involved a wide participation of diverse actors.

 - Another topic which has been included in the recent years into the portfolio of CapTech Radar is Cognitive Radar.
 The basics of this technology have been addressed already in 2011 in the frame of the OB study ASAR.
 The efforts in this field continued with addressing knowledge-based approaches in the OB study KBARET in 2016.
 Finally, in 2019, the Cat.
 B project COGITO has started, and it will explore with experimental trials the application of NCTR using cognitive approaches.

 - Passive Radar is another topic which has gained increased importance and interest in the last couple of years.
 This topic has been first addressed by the Cat.
 A project APIS (2010-2012) followed by the Cat.
-B project MAPIS (2014-2017), Both projects were aiming at using passive radar technology for NCTR by evaluating processed ISAR images in a target classifier.
+B project MAPIS (2014-2017), Both projects were aiming at using passive radar technology for NCTR by evaluating ISAR images in a target classifier.
 The passive radar technology will be further addressed in the Cat.
-B project JAMPAR starting in 2019, which will assess the usability of jammer signals as target illuminators of opportunity.
+B project JAMPAR having started in 2020, which will assess the usability of jammer signals as target illuminators of opportunity.

-Other topics of interest are covered as well, such as the analysis of the biological effects of RF military signals for personnel protection in the Cat.
+- Another topic which is not part of the CapTech Radar SRA, but which is of general interest of the community is the analysis of the biological effects of RF military signals which is addressed in the Cat.
 B project RFBIO (2016-2023).
 This activity is supposed to generate exposure limits for pulsed RF radiation in military contexts based on experimental data.

-The development and use of Interoperable Modular Architectures (IMOSA) represents a core innovation addressed in the CapTech.
+The development of Interoperable Modular Architectures (IMOSA) represents a core innovation addressed in the CapTech.
 It is viewed as a very powerful tool which may boost cooperation and is ideal for EU funding.
-IMOSA allow the division of systems in Building Blocks (BB) that can be worked out in isolation through different and disruptive technologies.
-The fact that these BBs are defined through standard interfaces make them possible to be easily integrated in complex systems.
-Since they can be treated as black boxes, it would be possible to protect the IPR of the different partners participating in these projects.
+IMOSA allows the division of systems in Building Blocks (BB) that can be developed separately through different and disruptive technologies.
+The fact that these BBs are defined through standard interfaces allow easy integration in complex systems.
+Since they can be treated as black boxes, it would be possible to protect the IPR of the different partners participating in related projects.